Communication, wherever you are, is a vital resource.

 |Walkie-talkie, Texting, Map, Fitness tracker, GPS, Flashlight, External battery, SOS

-The goTenna off-grid communication device turns your mobile phone, and anyone else’s phone paired with a device, into a self-sufficient mesh network operating free from the constraints of mobile reception, power, network resources, and with complete privacy.
+The goTenna Mesh off-grid communication device turns your mobile phone, and anyone else’s phone paired with a device, into a self-sufficient mesh network operating free from the constraints of mobile reception, power, network resources, and with complete privacy.
 The perfect method of communication in natural disasters, and for fully encrypted networks you’d rather keep private.

 New York-based startup goTenna developed the idea in the wake of 2012’s Hurricane Sandy where residents in America’s tri-state area were unable to contact friends, family, or for that matter anyone else.
 We have seen this same circumstance with the recent spate of wild weather from Houston’s floods and Florida’s impact in hurricane Irma.

 The use of goTenna’s Mesh device does not stop there.
-For those looking to move off-the-grid but stay close with their family it is able to generate an encrypted mesh network much like what we would see the military and emergency services use.
+For those looking to move off-the-grid but stay close to their family it is able to generate an encrypted mesh network much like what we would see the military and emergency services use.
 This is also useful for anyone interested in prepping, survival, hiking, hunting, or even if you are going overseas and might want to avoid purchasing phone cards to communicate with each other.

 In the diagram below, you can see that there is the star network on the left, and the mesh network on the right.
 For most mobile phone users we use the star network.
 The weakness of this is that it is based on a central point, such as a cell phone tower.
 When those cell phone towers are damaged or non-existent, the network is dead.